Qimmah Russo Smashes Full-Body Workout In Black Sports Bra And Matching Shorts

-Dressed in a black sports bra, matching shorts, and a red and white baseball cap, the curly-haired beauty started her workout with a set of squats into knee raises.
+Dressed in a black sports bra, matching shorts, and a red-and-white baseball cap, the curly-haired beauty started her workout with a set of squats into knee raises.
 She got into a wide-legged stance for this exercise before she bent both knees.
-As she stood up, she raised one knee in the direction of her opposite arm and lowered her elbow towards it.
+As she stood up, she raised one knee in the direction of her opposite arm and lowered her elbow toward it.

-Next, she performed a set of jumping lunges.
-Qimmah placed one leg behind the other for this one and bent both knees.
+Next, Qimmah performed a set of jumping lunges.
+She placed one leg behind the other for this one, bending both knees.
 Next, she launched herself into the air and landed in the same position.

 In the third video of the series, Qimmah started in a standing position before she bent forward and walked her hands forward.
 While in a plank position, she raised one knee to the side and lowered it.
-Next, she performed the exercise on the other side.
+She then performed the exercise on the other side.

 Qimmah dramatically upped the difficulty of her workout in the fourth and last clip.
 In this video, she stood in front of a mesh door and placed her fingers in its open squares.
 With her back still against the door, she raised both legs and lowered them, hinging the motion at her pelvis.